kalo4ever/WorkflowAI/README.md

 ## Support

-To find answers to your questions, please refer to the [Documentation](https://docs.workflowai.com), or open a [GitHub issue](https://github.com/workflowai/workflowai/issues).
+To find answers to your questions, please refer to the [Documentation](https://docs.workflowai.com), or ask a question in the [Q&A section of our GitHub Discussions](https://github.com/WorkflowAI/WorkflowAI/discussions/categories/q-a).

 ## License